 Phineas Bogg(by George Silsby)

-Each time he got caught he was forced to fight or flee, his fighting skills sharpening by necessity with each town he drifted in and out of.
+Each time he got caught he was forced to fight or flee, his skills sharpening with each town he drifted through.
 His personal code is “Living in hell doesn’t mean you can’t look good while doing it”.
 He always has a plan.
 Even if it’s made up at the last minute.

 Trautengton Wreckxicon III(Jim Cushman)